DigiScore/digiscore.github.io/_posts/2025-05-22-MNM Supermusique concert.md

 **Summary**

-The DigiScore Concert at Montreal’s MNM Festival, curated by Sandeep Bhagwati and performed by SuperMusique, showcased five experimental works merging graphic notation, technology, and improvisation, including Linda Bouchard’s Pandemonium, Nick Didkovsky’s generative Zero Waste, and Nour Symon’s queer pastel inspired Tiroir bonbons pastel.
+The DigiScore Concert at Montreal’s MNM Festival, curated by Sandeep Bhagwati and performed by SuperMusique, showcased five experimental works merging graphic notation, technology, and improvisation, including Linda Bouchard’s _Pandemonium_, Nick Didkovsky’s generative _Zero Waste_, and Nour Symon’s queer pastel inspired _Tiroir bonbons pastel_.
 These pieces redefined musical interpretation through real-time digital scores, with performers navigating dynamic visuals, algorithmic feedback, and layered role-playing—though challenges like visual overload, latency, and ambiguous notation disrupted traditional ensemble flow.
 Despite technical constraints, the concert revealed new modes of co-creation, where musicians became active composers, adapting to interactive systems and hybrid sight-improvisation.
 The event highlighted both the potential and friction of digital scores, pushing boundaries between notation, performance, and technology while reshaping concepts of authorship, structure, and collaboration in contemporary music.

 **Personnel**